junxit/us-congress-bills-110/metadata.md

 - 2008-06-25 — Message on Senate action sent to the House.
 - 2008-06-25 — Received in the House.
 - 2008-06-25 — Referred to the House Committee on Transportation and Infrastructure.
+- 2008-06-26 — Referred to the Subcommittee on Highways and Transit.
+- 2008-07-15 — Cleared for White House.
+- 2008-07-15 — Considered under suspension of the rules. (consideration: CR H6487-6489)
+- 2008-07-15 — DEBATE - The House proceeded with forty minutes of debate on S. 3145.
+- 2008-07-15 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-07-15 — Mr. Higgins moved to suspend the rules and pass the bill.
+- 2008-07-15 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H6487-6488)
+- 2008-07-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H6487-6488)